-In October 2001, AVANT granted DynPort Vaccine Company LLC (DVC) a license for exclusive rights to use certain components of AVANT's anthrax vaccine technology.
+In October 2001, AVANT granted DynPort Vaccine Company LLC ("DVC") a license for exclusive rights to use certain components of AVANT's anthrax vaccine technology.
 In October 2002, DVC announced the initiation of a Phase I clinical trial of a new injectable recombinant anthrax vaccine in approximately 70 volunteers.
 The vaccine candidate consists of a highly purified protein-Protective Antigen-derived from the anthrax bacterium using recombinant technology and production processes licensed from AVANT.
 DVC hopes this vaccine will offer a safe, effective product to support the country's need for a new-generation injectable anthrax vaccine.
 The Phase I trial is being conducted at WRAIR in conjunction with the Henry M. Jackson Foundation.
-The study will evaluate tolerability, safety and immunogenicity of DVC's new vaccine being developed for the U.S. Department of Defense (DoD) through the Joint Vaccine Acquisition Program (JVAP).
-In June 2003, AVANT was awarded a subcontract by DVC, in the amount of \$344,000, which covers stability testing of DVC "s injectable anthrax vaccine.
+The study will evaluate tolerability, safety and immunogenicity of DVC's new vaccine being developed for the U.S. Department of Defense ("DoD") through the Joint Vaccine Acquisition Program ("JVAP").
+In June 2003, AVANT was awarded a subcontract by DVC, in the amount of \$344,000, which covers stability testing of DVC's injectable anthrax vaccine.
 Payments under the subcontract agreement are made on a time and materials basis and receipt of the full amount is conditioned upon the project being fully funded through completion and AVANT performing and continuing to demonstrate that it has the capability to perform the funded work.

-In July 2002, AVANT was awarded a Phase I Small Business Innovation Research (SBIR) grant to support the development of the Company's oral, singledose bacterial vectors to immunize people against anthrax.
+In July 2002, AVANT was awarded a Phase I Small Business Innovation Research ("SBIR") grant to support the development of our oral, single-dose bacterial vectors to immunize people against anthrax.
 Vaccine delivery using live, attenuated bacteria is particularly well suited for situations where ease of administration and rapid onset of immunity are required, such as for protection against biological warfare agents.
-The NIAID of the NIH awarded this Live Attenuated Vaccines Against Anthrax grant, which provides approximately \$125,000 in funding to AVANT.
+The NIAID award provided approximately \$125,000 in funding and work was completed by AVANT in 2003.

-Further, in January 2003, AVANT was awarded a subcontract to develop for the U.S. Department of Defense an oral combination vaccine against anthrax and plague using AVANT's proprietary vaccine technologies.
-AVANT executed this initial subcontract with DVC and will be reimbursed on a time and materials basis for vaccine development research work performed by AVANT in the amount of \$2.5 million.
+Further, in January 2003, AVANT was awarded a subcontract to develop for the U.S. Department of Defense an oral combination vaccine against anthrax and plague using AVANT"s proprietary vaccine technologies.
+AVANT executed this initial subcontract with DVC and will be reimbursed on a time and materials basis for vaccine development research work performed by AVANT in the amount of

+\$2.5 million.
 In June 2003, AVANT was awarded a second subcontract for approximately \$1.3 million to support preclinical animal testing of vaccine constructs being developed by AVANT for the oral combination vaccine against anthrax and plague.
 AVANT expects to execute additional subcontracts with DVC.
-Under the subcontract agreement, AVANT may receive in excess of \$8 million over a two-year period, covering vaccine development through preclinical testing.
-The Defense Appropriations Bill for Fiscal Year 2004 passed by Congress in September 2003 commits \$3.0 million for the continued development of this combination vaccine.
+The Defense Appropriations Bills for Fiscal Year 2004 and 2005 committed \$3.0 million and \$2.8 million, respectively, for the continued development of this combination vaccine.
+AVANT has now received funding or funding commitments of approximately \$10 million to cover vaccine development through preclinical testing.
 Payments under the subcontract agreement are made on a time and materials basis and receipt of the full amount is conditioned upon the project being fully funded through completion and AVANT performing and continuing to demonstrate that it has the capability to perform the funded work.